joshuaSamuel06/Tech-Jobs-Analysis/1.Collaboration/communication.md

         you can share the rest in confidence with you group by another channel -->

 # Communication

 ## Group Rules

 <!-- any general rules you'd like to set for your group? -->

+1. Be respectful and considerate of each other's opinions and perspectives.
+2. Respond to messages and notifications in a timely manner.
+3. Keep discussions focused on the project and relevant topics.
+4. Strive for clear and concise communication.
+5. Celebrate achievements and support each other during challenges.

 ---